Valladolid, Mexico | Ultimate Guide (+ 22 Best Things to Do)

 If your legs get tired from walking around Valladolid’s old town, swing by this tiny gelato shop for a serious treat.
 There are only a handful of flavors on offer at any given time, but the owner will let you try them all.

 I couldn’t make up my mind, so somewhere I settled on a combination of Mayan chocolate and mango yogurt.
 It paired better than you might think!

-Wabi is located near the main square on Calle 41 between 38 and 40.
+Wabi is located near the main square on Calle 39 #136, at the corner with Calle 38.
 It opens from noon to 10 pm.

 At the corner of Calle 41 and Calle 38 you’ll find a tiny hole-in-the-wall cantina and bar that’s something of a local icon in Valladolid (it’s the gathering place for politicians, business owners, and just about anyone).

 So swing open the saloon doors of La Joyita, settle in to one of the small bar’s stools, order some mezcal, and brush off your Spanish for some friendly chit chat with the locals!